theranbrig/coding-challenge/README.md

 ## Improvements

 Here are some ways that I would make it better given more time to fine tune thngs.
-* Add your own message board topic, rather than just the five that are built in.
+* Add your own message board topic, rather than just the five that are built in
-* More interesting home page, logo, styling.
+* More interesting home page, logo, and general styling
-* Edit and delete message buttons.
+* Edit and delete message buttons for users
-* Reply to comments, rather than to just the message board as a whole.
+* Reply to comments, rather than to just the message board as a whole

 ## Install